Particular/docs.particular.net/samples/servicecontrol/events-subscription/sample.md

 To observe this in action, press <kbd>Enter</kbd> in the `NServiceBusEndpoint` console window to send a new `SimpleMessage` event.
 Processing of the message fails every time.

+> [!NOTE]
-NOTE: The exception will cause the debugger to enter a breakpoint.
+> The exception will cause the debugger to enter a breakpoint.
 It may be preferable to detach the debugger in order to better observe what's going on.

 When a `MessageFailed` event is received, the `EndpointsMonitor` prints the following message in its console window: